We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 Initial designs for the industry-standard CAMM, called CAMM2, were made available in late 2023 for computer and memory module manufacturers to adopt, with additional designs in development slated for release by the second half of 2024.
 The challenge to any new memory design is always standardisation and adoption by the industry, particularly chipset architects (Intel, AMD).
 Dell’s investment and willingness to share their design royalty-free with the JEDEC standards body is a testament to their commitment to standardisation.

 Instead of leads on the bottom edge of the conventional memory module that plug into a socket, the CAMM uses a compression connector that mounts to a thin interposer on the motherboard.
 Screws are then used to secure the CAMM in place.
-A CAMM can be single sided to reduce z-height to accommodate a very thin profile system, placing the DRAM memory components on one side, with options for the width and length of the CAMM module to support higher memory capacities.
-The JEDEC CAMM2 designs support different types of memory components (DDR5 and LPDDR5/X) to be used on the same socket, which provide flexibility for manufacturers to choose the right memory type for their systems.
+A CAMM can be single sided to reduce z-height to accommodate a very thin profile system, with options for the width and length of the CAMM module to support higher memory capacities.
+The JEDEC CAMM2 designs support different types of memory components (DDR5 and LPDDR5/X), which provide flexibility for manufacturers to choose the right memory type for their systems.

 CAMM modules were created to address specific challenges for computer manufacturers.
 Since the introduction of the first Intel Ultrabook™ design, the Apple MacBook Air in 2011, manufacturers have struggled with memory and other components squeezing into a thin-profile form factor.
 Traditional SODIMMs (Small Outline Dual In-line Memory Module) proved to be too thick to fit into this class of systems, with the SODIMM socket having specific height requirements that couldn’t be accommodated in the Ultrabook.
 This forced computer manufacturers to use discrete DRAM (aka DRAM down) surface mounted directly to the motherboard.
 In manufacturing, there are many downsides to this approach.
 For example, if one DRAM component failed during testing, the entire motherboard would need to be reworked for the DRAM to be removed and replaced (versus simply swapping out a module on the production line).
 As chip prices and availability tend to fluctuate with the memory market, manufacturers also struggle to plan for the most cost-effective memory type for their systems.